 Hyatt waives resort and destination fees for rooms booked entirely with points or free night certificates.
 Points + Cash awards, though, are treated like paid nights and so those fees are not waived (except as a standard benefit of top-tier Globalist status).

-In 2023, Hyatt purchased Mr and Mrs Smith (MMS), a hotel booking platform that specializes in boutique hotels.
+In 2023, Hyatt acquired Mr. and Mrs. Smith (MMS), a hotel booking platform specializing in boutique hotels.
 It’s effectively like a luxury hotel travel agency.
-Properties bookable through Mr & Mrs Smith can also be reserved via other channels and sometimes through similar platforms like Small Luxury Hotels of the World, Preferred Hotels, etc.
+Properties bookable through Mr & Mrs Smith can also be reserved via other channels, including similar platforms like Small Luxury Hotels of the World and Preferred Hotels.

-There are currently over 1,000 Mr & Mrs Smith properties available to book via World of Hyatt and that number will continue to increase, in most cases including almost all room categories.
+There are currently over 1,000 Mr. & Mrs. Smith properties available to book via World of Hyatt, and that number will continue to increase.
+In most cases, you can reserve almost all any room category that a hotel offers.
 Although the properties involved are stellar, the value of booking through Hyatt is underwhelming, to say the least.
 Here’s why:

-- Hyatt is dynamically pricing these awards instead of relying on an award chart like they do with their other non-vacation rental brands.
-We have seen per point values ranging from 0.96 to 1.4 cents per point.
-That’s awful for Hyatt points.
+- Hyatt is dynamically pricing these awards rather than relying on an award chart, as it does with its other non-vacation-rental brands.
+We have seen per-point values ranging from 0.96 to 1.5 cents, with an average of ~1.35 cents.
+That’s not good for Hyatt points.

-- Free night awards cannot be used to book Mr & Mrs Smith hotels.
+- Free night certificates cannot be used to book Mr. & Mrs. Smith hotels.

 - When Hyatt previously partnered with Small Luxury Hotels of the World (SLH), every Hyatt member who booked through Hyatt qualified for free breakfast, a complementary room upgrade (if available), and more.
-Similar benefits are not promised with Mr & Mrs Smith bookings.
-In fact, the only promised elite benefit is an upgrade for Hyatt Globalist members…based on availability.
+Similar benefits are not promised with Mr. & Mrs. Smith bookings.
+In fact, the only guaranteed elite benefit is an upgrade for Hyatt Globalist members…based on availability.
+I’ve yet to receive any benefits as a Globalist at any MMS property I’ve stayed at.

 - 5 base points per dollar on paid stays (same as regular Hyatt stays)